thradams/CPrime-V1/README.md

 ## Description

-C' (pronounced c prime) is language and transpiler that extends the C language with some selected concepts of C++.
+C' (pronounced c prime) is C language transpiler that extends the C language with some concepts like constructor/destructor,lambdas, polimorphism ,"auto pointers", "sized pointers" and containers.
-The C' will not map exactly the concept or syntax of C++ but you will find similarities.

 The best introduction is to try the samples online. http://www.thradams.com/web/cprime.html